How to Use Claude AI for Your Small Business: The Complete Guide

 - Describe what you want back.
 Tell Claude what to look at, what you need, and where the output should go.

 - Review the plan.
-Claude shows what it will do before it starts.
-You can approve, modify, or redirect.
+Claude shows what it will do before it starts, and you can approve, modify, or redirect.

 - Let it run.
-Claude works through the plan step by step.
-You can watch progress, pause, or steer mid-task.
+Claude works through the plan step by step while you watch progress, pause, or steer mid-task.

 - Review the output.
-Check the finished files.
-Provide feedback or ask for revisions.
+Check the finished files and provide feedback or ask for revisions.

 Cowork in Action